kivy/kivy/doc/sources/philosophy.rst

                     with a few lines of code.
 Kivy programs are created by using the *Python* programming language, which is incredibly versatile, powerful yet easy to use.
-                    In addition, we created our own description language for creating sophisticated user interfaces.
-This
-                    language allows you to set up, connect and arrange your application elements quickly.
+                    In addition, we created our own description language, the *Kivy Language*, for creating sophisticated user interfaces.
+This language allows you to set up, connect and arrange your application elements quickly.
                     We feel that allowing you to focus on the essence of